lshunak/e2e_tests/README.md

 Before you begin, ensure that the following are installed on your local machine:

 Node.js: Version 14 or higher.
-You can download it from Node.js official website.
-npm: The Node.js package manager (comes with Node.js).
+You can download it from Node.js official website. npm: The Node.js package manager (comes with Node.js).
 Verify installation with:

-  node --version
-  npm --version
+node --version npm --version

 Steps:

-1. Clone the repository to your local machine and change directory to it.
+Clone the repository to your local machine and change directory to it.

- 2. Install Dependencies:
+2 .
+Install Dependencies:

   npm install

-4. Install Playwright Browsers:

-   npx playwright install --with-deps

-6. Run Test
+Run Test

 npx playwright test